databrickslabs/mosaic/_sources/usage/install-gdal.rst.txt

 Mosaic requires GDAL to be installed on the cluster.
 The easiest way to do this is to use the the mos.setup_gdal() function.
 This function will extract the GDAL files and scripts from the mosaic library and place them in the /dbfs/FileStore/geospatial/mosaic/gdal/ directory.
+This call is no longer needed in versions >= 0.3.12.
+The shared objects are now included in the databricks-mosaic-gdal pip installable bundle.

 .. code-block:: py